 The new General Data Protection Regulations are forcing all companies to reassess their data collection, data processing and security procedures.
-Which includes assessing all partnerships with data processors, including; digital agencies, marketing agencies and app development agencies.
-And part of this means making sure you’re working with GDPR compliant app developers.
+This includes assessing all partnerships with data processors, including; digital agencies, marketing agencies and app development agencies.
+Part of this means making sure you’re working with GDPR-compliant app developers.

 Ultimately, you as a business or individual are responsible for the data you collect and process on your users.

 However, if you work with an agency it’s worth checking that they are following GDPR best practice too.